Want children to behave? Involve them!

 Prevent anxiety disorders in children

 Anxiety has outpaced depression as the number one mental illness in this country.
-But feeling anxious is not a mental illness.
-It’s an inevitability.
-Our goal, however, is to prevent anxiety disorders in children.
-How does anxiety shift from an emotion to a...
+While everyone will experience anxiety in their lifetime, we can prevent anxiety disorders.
+How does anxiety shift from an emotion to a disorder?
+Lots of factors play a role.
+But mostly,...

-People regularly seek therapy to get rid of, stop, or eliminate something in their lives: intrusive thoughts, challenging emotions, and habits/behaviors.
-Just stop the pain.
+People regularly seek therapy to get rid of, stop, or eliminate something in their lives.
+Most often it’s the intrusive thoughts, challenging emotions, and behaviors that stem from managing anxiety.
+Just stop anxiety.
 I get it.
-When we perceive something is getting in our way from wholehearted living, we want...
+When we perceive something is...

 How the Negativity Bias Shapes Behavior